changlin31/BossNAS/README.md

     ```shell
     python -m torch.distributed.launch --nproc_per_node=4 --use_env main.py --model bossnet_T1 --input-size 224 --batch-size 128 --data-path ../data/imagenet --num_workers 8 --eval --resume PATH/TO/BossNet-T1-81_9.pth
     ```
-  Please download our checkpoint files from the result table.
-Please change the `--nproc_per_node` option to suit your GPU numbers, and change the `--data-path`, `--resume` and `--input-size` accordingly.

-- You can retrain our BossNet-T models with the following command:
+- Retrain our BossNet-T models with the following command:

-  Please change the `--nproc_per_node` and `--data-path` accordingly.
-Note that the learning rate will be automatically scaled according to the GPU numbers and batchsize.
+  - You can change the `--nproc_per_node` to suit your GPU numbers.
+Please note that the learning rate will be automatically scaled according to the GPU numbers and batchsize.
 We recommend training with 128 batchsize and 8 GPUs. (takes about 2 days)

     ```shell
     python -m torch.distributed.launch --nproc_per_node=8 --use_env main.py --model bossnet_T0 --input-size 224 --batch-size 128 --data-path ../data/imagenet --num_workers 8